mixtape-bot/.github/profile/README.md

 ---

-Mixtape is a discord music bot that plays high-quality music from YouTube, Spotify, Apple Music, Deezer, and SoundCloud.
+Mixtape is the perfect discord bot to play your favorite tunes.

 ## Organization